Sozyone/IoT-Gas-Project/README.md

 In my setup, I have an Adafruit 938 OLED display and a MQ5 gas sensor with an Adafruit ESP32 Feather.

 I tested the system by trying to detect gas and verify that the displays show the right text and values.
-I also verified that the that Adafruit IO interface in my browser worked.
+I also verified that the Adafruit IO interface in my browser worked.

 I made the system detect if some kind of strange gas was in the air.
 Below a certain value there are no such gases.

 I chose this project, because those were the materials I had and wanted to learn how IoT works.
 How to connect a microcontroller to the internet.
-I chose a simple project.
+I chose a simple project and it took me about a week long to research and finish.

 This project can be used to detect if abnormal gases are present in a house, a greenhouse, a shed, etc.